shahidahamad113/eSell/README.md

 # About The Project
-This is Selling and Purchasing Website.Websites contains the following features Sell Your Product
+This is Selling and Purchasing Website.Websites contains the following features<br />
+Sell Your Product
 Purchase Product
 You can even do Private chat with seller